ChanHsing1972/ChanHsing1972.github.io/_posts/2024-03-06-Genius-Invokation-TCG.md

 The project is completely powered by Command Prompt, which means the UI is rather simple.
 Improvement is still required in many aspects.
 But never mind.
 Just give it a shot!

-Because of the lack of time, graphics library is not availavle in the project.
+Because of the lack of time, graphics library is not available in the project.
 I'm planning to learn SDL2 to make the game more vivid & enjoyable.
 Graphics library would be applied to my future projects.
 Stay tuned.